 National Axe Throwing Championship Live Stream

 Can’t make it out to BATL Pickering this Sunday?
 Don’t worry – this year’s instalment of the National Axe Throwing Championship will also be coming to you live.
-The semifinals and finals will be broadcasted starting at 3pm (ET) this Sunday February 17th, with streams happening on Facebook and AxeScores.com complete with commentary from familiar faces and some fantastic new surprises.
+The semifinals and finals will be broadcasted starting at 3pm (ET), with streams happening on Facebook and AxeScores.com complete with commentary from familiar faces and some fantastic new surprises.
 As with everything about this tournament, it just gets better year after year.

 NATC Making Headlines

 With an event this large, it’s no surprise it has garnered interest from around North America.
 The 8th annual All-Star Weekend and NATC has received plenty of coverage in the news as of late, and we’re thrilled to share our story with everyone.

 The National Axe Throwing Championship was recently featured on Toronto.com.
 The article discussed the 192 competitors coming to Toronto for the final rounds of the NATC.
 “The tournament will kick off on Sunday, Feb.
 17 at The Backyard Axe Throwing League (BATL) Toronto East at 33 Villiers St., BATL Toronto North at 153 Bridgeland Ave., and BATL Pickering, where the finals are slated to take place.
 While the competitors have all earned their slots, there’s still room for spectators to head out and watch a champion get crowned.
 The winner will earn $10,000 and have their name engraved on the Wilson Cup for posterity.”
 Check out the full article here.